bootstrap-vue/bootstrap-vue/src/components/time/README.md

 | `hour12`    | Boolean value indicating if the interface is using 12 hour format                                           |
 | `hourCycle` | A string representing the type of hour cycle used for the spinbuttons: `'h11'`, `'h12'`, `'h23'` or `'h24'` |

-Refer to the [Internationallization section](#internationalization) for information on the context properties `locale`, `hour12` and `hourCycle`.
+Refer to the [Internationalization section](#internationalization) for information on the context properties `locale`, `hour12` and `hourCycle`.

 ## Internationalization